JoinColony/colonyJS/docs/_Docs_GetStarted.md

 ./node_modules/.bin/truffle migrate --reset --compile-all
 ```

 *Note: This step requires that you use a specific version of `truffle` that was included when you set up the colonyNetwork directory with `yarn`.
-If you have truffle installed globally, using the global version might cause an error.
-The flags '--reset' and '--compile-all' are needed if you're re-deploying the contracts.*
+If you have `truffle` installed globally, using the global version might cause an error.
+The flags `--reset` and `--compile-all` are needed if you're re-deploying the contracts.*

 ## Put TrufflePig to work

-After the contracts have deployed, start TrufflePig, pointing it to the same accounts you used when starting `ganache-cli`:
+After the contracts have deployed, start `trufflepig`, pointing it to the same accounts you used when starting `ganache-cli`:

 ```
 trufflepig --ganacheKeyFile ganache-accounts.json